jeremiasivan/SimNOW/codes/README.md

 #### Output
 Running the code will create a new folder called `summary` in `outdir` that stores the summary of all simulations.
 It contains the following folders/files:
 - `prefix.simsum`: summary table for all simulations
+- `prefix.dac.simsum`: summary table for all simulations from the splitting-and-merging algorithm
 - `prefix.aic_ws.tiff`: plot between AIC vs. window size
 - `prefix.bic_ws.tiff`: plot between BIC vs. window size
 - `prefix.aicc_ws.tiff`: plot between AICc vs. window size